mohit2494/coursera/README.md

 # coursera
-Coursera is probably the first website to popularise MOOCs.
-This repository is to retain everything that I learn in my coursera courses.
+coursera is probably the first website to popularize MOOCs.
+This repository contains the notes and assignments that I created while attending coursera courses.